PlayNux/upgrade/TESTING.md

 Features which can be tested from the command line interface.
 Each command gives detailed output which is not seen in the GTK frontend.
 When testing, report any wordings or colors that could be improved to give the user a better experience when using the command line.

-- [ ] `pop-upgrade recovery default-boot` boots into the recovery partition on the next boot.
+- [ ] `nux-upgrade recovery default-boot` boots into the recovery partition on the next boot.
-- [ ] `pop-upgrade recovery upgrade` upgrades the recovery partition.
+- [ ] `nux-upgrade recovery upgrade` upgrades the recovery partition.
-- [ ] `pop-upgrade release check` reports the current, next, and release availability.
+- [ ] `nux-upgrade release check` reports the current, next, and release availability.
-- [ ] `pop-upgrade release refresh` boots into the recovery partition in refresh mode.
+- [ ] `nux-upgrade release refresh` boots into the recovery partition in refresh mode.
-- [ ] `pop-upgrade release repair` fixes a number of common system issues that may prevent an upgrade.
+- [ ] `nux-upgrade release repair` fixes a number of common system issues that may prevent an upgrade.
-- [ ] `pop-upgrade release update` is equivalent to `apt update && apt full-upgrade`, but much faster.
+- [ ] `nux-upgrade release update` is equivalent to `apt update && apt full-upgrade`, but much faster.
-- [ ] `pop-upgrade release upgrade` updates the current release, and prepares for a release upgrade.
+- [ ] `nux-upgrade release upgrade` updates the current release, and prepares for a release upgrade.
-    - [ ] `pop-upgrade release upgrade recovery` performs the above in the recovery partition.
+    - [ ] `nux-upgrade release upgrade recovery` performs the above in the recovery partition.
-    - [ ] `pop-upgrade release upgrade systemd` uses systemd's `offline-update` service for the upgrade.
+    - [ ] `nux-upgrade release upgrade systemd` uses systemd's `offline-update` service for the upgrade.
-    - [ ] `pop-upgrade release upgrade -f` forces an upgrade, even if the next release is a development branch.
+    - [ ] `nux-upgrade release upgrade -f` forces an upgrade, even if the next release is a development branch.
-- [ ] `pop-upgrade status` returns a string describing the status of the daemon (ie: `inactive`).
+- [ ] `nux-upgrade status` returns a string describing the status of the daemon (ie: `inactive`).
 - [ ] Incompatible repositories will display a prompt to request to keep or disable them.
 - [ ] Events should be parsed and displayed in the terminal without errors